-Get advising during Advising Week, May 7-11.
+Get advising during Advising Week, November 1-7.

 View your appointment time(s) on MyUCSC.
-Go to the Student Center, then click on Details in the Enrollment Dates Section.
+Click on the Student Center, then click on Details in the Enrollment Dates Section.

 Students may begin enrolling in classes at the designated First-Pass appointment time(s).